Broadway the northern gateway to the beautiful North Cotswolds

 You will find displays of furniture, objects, paintings and textiles from the Ashmolean’s reserve collections, as well as works from the private collection of the Keil family, will go on display in six rooms of the beautiful Tudor House.
 There will also be a gallery space dedicated to rotating exhibitions of works by local artists.

-Visiting Famous Gardens - There are several famous gardens within 15 minutes car journey of Broadway including Hidcote Manor, Snowshill Manor, Bourton House, Sezincote, Hidcote Manor, Kiftsgate Court and Batsford Arboretum.
+There are several famous gardens within 15 minutes car journey of Broadway including Hidcote Manor, Snowshill Manor, Bourton House, Sezincote, Hidcote Manor, Kiftsgate Court and Batsford Arboretum.

 See - North Cotswold Gardens Map and Driving Directions.

-Touring by Car - Broadway is centrally situated for visiting such Tourist Attractions as Warwick Castle, Stratford-upon-Avon, Snowshill Manor, Chastleton House, Worcester Cathedral,
+Broadway is centrally situated for visiting such Tourist Attractions as Warwick Castle, Stratford-upon-Avon, Snowshill Manor, Chastleton House, Worcester Cathedral,

 and the ancient villages and market towns including Chipping Campden, Stow-on-the-Wold, Bourton-on-the-Water, Moreton-in-Marsh, Upper and Lower Slaughter, Snowshill, Stanton and Winchcombe.